UltraCart/two_page_trial/README.md

    * shippingMethod
    * shippingCost

-4. Edit trial-page1.html and implement validate() to perform whatever checks you desire.
+4. Edit trial-page1.html and implement validate() to perform whatever client side form validation you desire.

 5. Edit trial-page2.html and set these javascript variables:
    * merchantId
    * serverName

-6. Edit trial-page2.html and implement validate() to perform whatever checks you desire.
+6. Edit trial-page2.html and implement validate() to perform whatever client side validation you desire.
-7. Error handling: find all occurances of 'alert' and implement a means of displaying errors to the customer.
+7. Error handling: find all occurrences of 'alert' and implement a means of displaying errors to the customer.
 8. Terms and Conditions link:  Search for 'add_link_here' and add a link to your terms and conditions.

+#### Changelog
+###### Version 2.0

+_This version will now run without any PHP support._

+* The rest_proxy.php script is gone.
+This checkout now uses CORS alone to communicate with UltraCart servers.
+* Upgrade jQuery
+* Slight changes to the form field layout on the 2nd page to ensure the hosted fields did not mess up layout.

-#### Version 1.1
+###### Version 1.1

 * PCI 3.0 Compliant.
 Added support for UltraCart Hosted Fields See: http://docs.ultracart.com/display/ucdoc/UltraCart+Hosted+Credit+Card+Fields
 * Added localization.
 Removed hard coded dollar signs.
 Checkout is now easy to use with other currencies
 * Updated jQuery and JSON to latest versions to support PCI changes.
 * Added labels throughout to eliminate some html validation warnings.

-#### Version 1.0
+###### Version 1.0

 Of this release, the changes in the rest_proxy.php script are most important.
 Please upgrade your rest_proxy.php scripts as soon as possible.
 Doing so will prevent issues with your site.
 Additionally,